 Will my entire course have to be adjusted should I choose to integrate Service-Learning?

-This is a common misconception but the answer is simply, no. Chances are, you have an existing assignment that, with a few minor tweaks, will allow for easy Service-Learning integration.
+No. Chances are, you have an existing assignment that, with a few minor tweaks, will allow for easy Service-Learning integration.

 EXAMPLE: You teach Introduction to Teaching and have a lesson/module on “How to Write Lesson Plans.”
 Instead of telling them to pick any topic to practice writing a lesson plan, we have many community partners that need lesson plans written for them (i.e. “why recycling is important”; “what purpose do protected wetlands serve”; etc.).
 Instead of having your students do hypothetical work; give them the opportunity to do exactly the same assignment using real information – plus they get to count those hours toward their Service-Learning requirement.